Free tool

 What is a good GAMSAT score?

-As a rough guide: an overall score around 55 is about average, the mid-60s are competitive for many medical programs, and 70+ sits near the top of the cohort.
+As a rough guide: the middle of the pack sits in the mid-to-high 50s on our estimates (ACER publishes no official average), the mid-60s are competitive for many medical programs, and 70+ sits near the top of the cohort.
 Because entry is competitive and cut-offs move year to year, treat any number as a target to train toward — not a guarantee.

 Build a plan to lift this.